Team-2502/Team-2502.github.io/_programming/Using-PP.md

     - This is an `ImmutableVector2f` where the x-component represents left/right distance from the origin and the y-component represents the forward/backward distance from the origin

-    - In effect, the robot starts pointing in the direction of the positive y-axis
+    - In effect, the robot starts pointing in the direction of the positive y-axis, making Pure Pursuit `y`-oriented

 2. Max velocity
     - This is so that your robot doesn't go _too_ fast.
 If it did, it might slam into the field elements too hard and potentially cause damage.